kkonstantin182/urban-sound-classification-project/README.md

 ## Task:

-"Use TensorFlow 2 to train neural networks for the classification of sound events based on audio files from the UrbanSound8K dataset: it contains 8732 sound excerpts (<=4 seconds) of urban sounds labeled with 10 classes: air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, and street_music.
+Use TensorFlow 2 to train neural networks for the classification of sound events based on audio files from the UrbanSound8K dataset: it contains 8732 sound excerpts (<=4 seconds) of urban sounds labeled with 10 classes: air_conditioner, car_horn, children_playing, dog_bark, drilling, enginge_idling, gun_shot, jackhammer, siren, and street_music.
 Further information about the dataset is available in:

 J. Salamon, C. Jacoby and J. P. Bello, "A Dataset and Taxonomy for Urban Sound Research", 22nd ACM International Conference on Multimedia, Orlando USA, Nov.
 2014. (available here)